matrix-org/matrix-spec-proposals/proposals/1756-cross-signing.md

 The response contains a `failures` property, which is a map of user ID to device ID to failure reason, if any of the uploaded keys failed.
-The homeserver should verify that the signature is correct.
-If it is not, the homeserver should set the corresponding entry in `failures` to a JSON object with the `errcode` property set to `M_INVALID_SIGNATURE`.
+The homeserver should verify that the signatures on the uploaded keys are valid.
+If a signature is not valid, the homeserver should set the corresponding entry in `failures` to a JSON object with the `errcode` property set to `M_INVALID_SIGNATURE`.

-After Alice uploads a signature for her own devices or master key, her signature will be included in the results of the `/keys/query` request when *anyone* requests her keys:
+After Alice uploads a signature for her own devices or master key, her signature will be included in the results of the `/keys/query` request when *anyone* requests her keys.
+However, signatures made for other users' keys, made by her user-signing key, will not be included.

 `POST /keys/query`